Third parties under FOIP and LA FOIP (updated)

-In other blogs I have talked about public bodies and third parties.
-If a public body is a city, town or municipality, legislation requires the disclosure of contracts and The Local Authority Freedom of Information and Protection of Privacy Act (LAFOIP) requires the same unless part of the contract falls under one of the exemptions.
-Public bodies like government ministries, boards, agencies and crown corporations are bound by The Freedom of Information and Protection of Privacy Act (FOIP) and contracts are disclosed unless they come under section 19(1).
+In other blogs I have talked about public bodies and third parties (businesses).
+If a public body is a city, town or municipality, legislation like section 91of The Cities Act or section 117 of The Municipalities Act requires the release of contracts, and The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP) requires the same unless part of the contract falls under one of the exemptions.
+Public bodies like government ministries, boards, agencies and Crown corporations are bound by The Freedom of Information and Protection of Privacy Act (FOIP) and contracts are released unless they come under subsection 19(1).

-As we provide advice or begin a review, it always seems the third party expects the entire agreement to be withheld because the third party does not want any of the information disclosed.
+As we provide advice or begin a review, it always seems the third party expects the entire agreement to be withheld because the third party does not want any of the information released.

 Third parties sometimes want all correspondence and reports related to the project withheld.
-Again, they have to show that individual items fall under section 19(1) of FOIP and section 18(1) of LA FOIP.
+Again, they have to show that individual items fall under subsection 19(1) of FOIP and subsection 18(1) of LA FOIP.
 Some rely on a clause in the contract that all will be kept confidential.
 I remind both public bodies and third parties they cannot contract out of the law of the province.
-FOIP and LA FOIP apply in spite of a confidentiality clause.
+FOIP and LA FOIP apply in spite of a confidentiality clause in a contract.

 Public bodies and third parties sometimes are concerned that the applicant will distribute the documents or publish them.
-As a citizen, the applicant has the right to documents unless section 19(1) or section 18(1) applies.
+As a citizen, the applicant has the right to documents unless subsection 19(1) of FOIP or subsection 18(1) of LA FOIP applies.
 The intention or anticipated actions of the applicant are irrelevant in a FOIP or LA FOIP context.
-Some get more concerned when it is the media applying.
+Some third parties are more concerned when it is the media applying.
 The media has the same right to the information.
 What might the media do with the documents?
 The answer is, obviously, they will analyze and might write a story.
 That is part of the democratic process.

-Third parties should, where they enter into contracts involving taxpayer funds, not expect total confidentiality and should read section 19(1) of FOIP and section 18(1) of LA FOIP.
+Third parties should, where they enter into contracts involving taxpayer funds, not expect total confidentiality and should read subsection 19(1) of FOIP and subsection 18(1) of LA FOIP.